 Whether you’re a seasoned artist or a keen amateur, drawing with pencil on a piece of paper is where most artistic journeys started.
 But pencil drawing is not only a childhood pursuit.
-Many artists still use pencil in a lot of their work, whether it is for drawing outlines, quick sketches for ideas, or creating beautiful works of art.
-Drawing with pencil is one of those fundamental skills that can help you grow as an artists.
+Many artists still use a pencil in a lot of their work, whether it is for drawing outlines, quick sketches for ideas, or creating beautiful works of art.
+Drawing with a pencil is one of those fundamental skills that can help you grow as an artist.

 Here are a couple of ways in which you can improve your pencil drawing skills:

 You often get so engrossed in the drawing that you don’t notice small mistakes.
 Viewing your drawing in a mirror will give you a different perspective.
 It will allow you to notice little errors like irregular textures, shading or incorrect proportions.
 The idea is to get another perspective.
 Step away from the drawing, look at it from different angles and distances.
 Sometimes it’s even a good idea to take a break, then come back to your drawing and look at it with a fresh pair of eyes.

 Drawing is not only helpful when creating various forms of art, it’s also fun as an exercise on its own.
 And while these tips will help you improve your drawing skills, the best way to become better at drawing is still practice, practice, practice.

 Tip 2) Change Your Grip

 Traditional (tripod grip) — such as used for writing: this is great for drawing fine detail and shading as you have a lot of control over the pencil.

 Paintbrush grip (extended tripod) — holding the pencil towards the back of the handle like you would a paintbrush: ideal for light shading, making delicate marks and covering large areas.